gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/01-linked-lists.md

 For example, in the list pictured above, if we wanted to find the element at index of 4 the array the interpreter could easily access the element by adding 200, the memory address of index 0, with the index value of 4 and then looking to see what value is stored at memory address 204.

 Similar to an array, a linked list is also a linear collection where one element is first, another second, etc. The difference between a linked list and an array lies in how each element is stored in memory.
-Elements of a linked list, also called nodes, are not necessarily stored in contiguous memory locations.
+Elements of a linked list, also called __nodes__, are not necessarily stored in contiguous memory locations.
 Instead, in addition to the data it stores, each element contains a _reference_ to the next element in the list.
 In that manner we could say that an element _points_ to the next element in the linked list.
 Through each node's references, a linked list forms a series of elements linked together like a chain in memory.

 ![Linked List Image](images/singly-linked-list.png)